 From this starting point, the civil government required consent from those who it ruled to enforce the law.
 Government and the legislative body had the right to implement just laws, but not abuse the natural laws of individual rights.
 Finally, Locke supported the right of society to remove bad governments – by force if absolutely necessary.

 Although these ideas seem commonplace in the Twenty-First Century, it was radical for the Seventeenth Century.
 It helped formulate early ideas of democracy and the fallibility of rulers.
-It emphasised the rights of an individual against the tyranny of monarchs and can be seen as early proponent of classical liberalism.
+It emphasised the rights of an individual against the tyranny of monarchs and can be seen as an early proponent of classical liberalism.

 The ideas of Locke can clearly be seen in the English Glorious Revolution, and even more so in the American Constitution and US Declaration of Independence (1776)